Possible Bearish Inside Day Candle Pattern Detected for Bed Bath &Beyond (NASDAQ:BBBY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Bed Bath &Beyond (NASDAQ:BBBY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Bed Bath &Beyond (NASDAQ:BBBY) based on the price action in the company's shares.
-Today's price range of $6.14 and $6.39 is within yesterday's high and low of the day.
+Yesterday's price range of $6.04 and $6.39 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Bed Bath &Beyond may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Bed Bath & Beyond Inc. operates a nationwide chain of retail stores.
 The Company, through its retail stores, sells a wide assortment of merchandise principally including domestic merchandise and home furnishings, as well as food, giftware, health and beauty care items, and infant and toddler merchandise.